switchboardpy/switchboard/docs/user-documentation.rst

 Configuration
 ^^^^^^^^^^^^^

-The first step is to configure switchboard in your application's config file.
+The first step is to configure switchboard in the application's config file.
 Switchboard has only a handful of settings, none of which are required:

 +------------------------------+-------------+--------------------------------+